Layer 1: Permission grants

 Audit log

-auto_low_risk.
-Most sellers settle in within 2-3 weeks. - Set a per-card floor that reflects your actual minimum.
+auto_low_risk, say) isn’t in the UI yet — it’s on the roadmap. - Set a per-card floor that reflects your actual minimum.
 The default is 0.25, leave it at 0.10, lower it.

 - If you run flash sales, expect more confirmations.
 Sales by their nature push risk up.
 The system will ask.
 That’s working as intended; click through.

-- Read the audit log when something feels off.
+- Check the audit log when something feels off.
 It captures exactly what happened.
-If the assistant says it edited a rule and you can’t see the change, the audit log is the source of truth.
+If the assistant says it edited a rule and you can’t see the change, ask a connected assistant to read the log back — it’s the source of truth.

 What’s NOT controlled by this